 Clearly my intentions changed when I decided to live on my own… on the other side of the country.
 Not only is it nothing I imagined, it does not compare to ‘living on my own in a dorm’ – to say the least.
 I mostly roam around my apartment complex, lounge by the pool, spend a few hours at the gym waiting for those day dreams to come alive.
 As for roaming in odd hours of the night – I’m usually in bed before 11.
 Due to living with all healthy military persons introducing me to a new healthy lifestyle – there is no ice cream in the fridge.
 Not even fro-yo.
 And lastly, I have learned that when living with a male the floor is the last place you want any of your clothes to be.
 I lucked out on the walk in closet but I’m still coming around to putting all my clothes away right after I take them out of the dryer.

 On the bright side, living without the parents has some ups.
 I’ve adopted a sailors mouth (sorry mom, you can thank my roommates) so watching what I say is rarely an issue.
 I also have the power of buying food I actually like and although it’s not the ice cream and ramen I imagined, it’s nice knowing my broccoli will be uneaten in the fridge, right where I left it.
 And I’ll enjoy that broccoli at eight o’clock at night when I’m procrastinating about doing laundry.
 To be honest I wasn’t even introduced into the world of procrastinating until I was introduced into the world of adulthood so it’s only fair.
-I’m just that girl that likes to get her broccoli and eat it too.
+I’m just that girl who likes to get her broccoli and eat it too.

-But on a more serious note, living without my parents in California is totally different than living in a dorm with my parents only being thirty-six minutes away.
+But on a more serious note, living without my parents in California is totally different from living in a dorm with my parents only being thirty-six minutes away.
 Yes I miss them and sometimes I miss hanging out with those four walls that have seen me go through this crazy transitional phase but I mean, they were the ones that prepared me for this.
 My parents were always my metaphorical four walls that helped me establish a structure and a sense of independence.
 I mean that literally, I didn’t have a bedroom door for some time so I was free to enter and exit as freely as I wanted plus at home I never had to share a bedroom (pros of being the only girl) But that’s aside the point.

-All those days and nights I screamed of wanting to be free from my parents house, all those times I slammed doors and buried my face in a pillow, those times could’ve never prepared me for this.
+All those days and nights I screamed of wanting to be free from my parents house, all those times I slammed doors and buried my face in a pillow, those times would’ve never prepared me for this.
 Looking back now, they definitely make me grateful.
 I wouldn’t be where I am now, if it wasn’t for where I was then.

 So if you’re reading this while living at home with your parents, and you’re still screaming for your inevitable freedom, just remember that everything is not what it seems.
 And wanting to load your freezer up with ice cream isn’t even realistic cause let’s face it- you’re probably going to be broke and willing to do some crazy things to trade that bowl of ramen for something your mom or dad made instead.
 Plus I also discovered that there was a reason your mom always warned you against that second helping of dessert.
-It’s easier to get fat after you’ve left the nest, tempting worms are every where.
+It’s easier to get fat after you’ve left the nest, tempting worms are everywhere.